Cozary/Nameless-Trinkets/docs/trinkets/cracked_crown.md

 	- **Entity Range**
 	- **Step Height Addition**
 	- **Swimming Speed**
-- When equipped, the player's field of view modifier is set to **1.0F**, making it unaffected by other field of view changes.

 ## Configuration:
 - **Is Enable**: Determines whether the trinket's effect is active or not.